-- 1. Report it to your DSL or equivalent. - 2.
+- 1. Report to your DSP or equivalent. - 2.
 Follow the child protection and safeguarding policies and procedures in your setting. - 3.
 Do not share, download or save the content even for reporting purposes.

-The decision to view any imagery should be based on the professional judgement of the DSL (or equivalent).
-The DSL should never copy, print, share, store or save them; this is illegal.
-For further information, please see UK Government's Guidance 'Sharing nudes and semi-nudes: How to respond to an incident' - 4.
+The decision to view any imagery should be based on the professional judgement of the DSP (or equivalent).
+The DSP should never copy, print, share, store or save them; this is illegal. - 4.
 Encourage the young person not to delete anything that could be used as evidence, such as messages, images, videos, usernames and URL links. - 5.
 Report it to the site, app or network hosting it. - 6.
 Report it to the Police.
 Call 101, or 999 if you believe the child or young person is in immediate danger. - 7.
 Consider wellbeing support.
 As with any form of CSA, victims may need support to manage the emotional and psychological impact.
 Make victims of AI-CSAM aware of support in your setting and locally.